TUDB-Labs/mLoRA/README.md

 Please note that this container only provides a proper environment to run m-LoRA.
 The codes of m-LoRA are not included.

 ## Copyright
-Copyright © 2023-2024 KDDE Lab, Sichuan University
+Copyright © 2023-2024 IDs Lab, Sichuan University

 This project is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).